VorteX-co/VAUV/Software/vortex_ws/src/motion_planning/README.md

 ### pose_estimation node
-estimates 3D state of the AUV with the usage of DVl,IMU,point cloud data and visual odometry from the streo camera .
+Estimates 3D state of the AUV with the usage of DVl,IMU,point cloud data and visual odometry from the streo camera .

 #### Subscribed Topics
-* fused_date
+* Fused_date

 #### Published Topics
-* estimated_pose
+* Estimated_pose

 #### Services
 ..